 Synthesize information, problem solve and think critically to judge the most appropriate theory assessment strategy, and plan of care.
 Measure, calculate, reason, analyze, and synthesize data related to patient diagnosis and treatment of patients.
-Re-evaluate plan of care and make appropriate changes based on patient's clinical indicators as well as physiologic response.
+Re-evaluate plan of care and make appropriate changes based on patients clinical indicators as well as physiologic responses.